VertexUI/VertexGUI/Docs/CreatingLeafWidgets.md

 The size your Widget will have when you choose to respect the constraints passed in depends on the available space and sizes of other Widgets.

-In the `draw` method you have access to the final size through the Widgets `self.size.width` and `self.size.height` properties.
+In the `draw` method you have access to the final size through the Widget's `self.layoutedSize.width` and `self.layoutedSize.height` properties.
 Use these values to calculate sizes of the graphics primitives you want to draw.<br>
 Nothing prevents you from drawing outside the bounds of the Widget.
 However when the Widget's `overflow` property is set to `.cut` any pixels outside of the Widgets bounds will not be displayed.

 *details*